awsdocs/amazon-vpc-user-guide/doc_source/vpc-migrate-ipv6.md

 You cannot disable IPv4 support for your VPC and subnets; this is the default IP addressing system for Amazon VPC and Amazon EC2\.

-**Note**
+**Considerations**
-There is no migration path currently from IPv4\-only subnets to IPv6\-only subnets\.
++ There is no migration path from IPv4\-only subnets to IPv6\-only subnets\.
 For information about creating IPv6\-only subnets, see [Create a subnet](create-subnets.md)\.
-This section assumes that you have an existing VPC with public and private subnets\.
-For information about setting up a new VPC for use with IPv6, see [Create a VPC](create-vpc.md)\.
++ This example assumes that you have an existing VPC with public and private subnets\.
+For information about creating a new VPC for use with IPv6, see [Create a VPC](create-vpc.md)\.

 The following table provides an overview of the steps to enable your VPC and subnets to use IPv6\.